Improve Your Investment Returns With These Strategies

 Look For Ways To Invest That Are Less Expensive.

-It is easy to overlook investing fees during bull markets, especially if you’re making money.
-However, the financial impact of such charges can quickly mount, & not in a positive manner.
+It is easy to overlook trading fees during bull markets, especially if you’re making profits.
+However the financial impact of such charges can quickly mount over time, and not in a positive manner.

 In fact, even a 1% reduction in expenses can have a significant impact on the long-term success of your investment portfolio.
 Let’s imagine your portfolio earns 10% per year on average, but you pay 2% in investment costs of all kinds.
 You’ll end up with an 8% net return on your investment.
 After 20 years, a $100,000 portfolio will have grown to $466,097.